NoroffFEU/social-media-client/README.md

   - Checks local storage tokens for "profile" and "token" are null.
   - Checks URL hasn't changed.
   - Checks login form modal is still present.
-- Tests login error handling with invalid email.
+- Tests login form validation with invalid email.
   - Checks for email input validation prompt when not using a valid Noroff email.
   - Checks local storage tokens for "profile" and "token" are null.
   - Checks URL hasn't changed.
   - Checks login form modal is still present.
-- Tests login error handling with invalid password length.
+- Tests login form validation password length.
   - Checks for password validation prompt when using too short password.
   - Checks local storage tokens for "profile" and "token" are null.
   - Checks URL hasn't changed.
   - Checks login form modal is still present.
-- Tests login error handling with invalid password
+- Tests login error handling with invalid password.
+  - Checks for alert message for failed login.
+  - Checks local storage tokens for "profile" and "token" are null.
+  - Checks URL hasn't changed.
+  - Checks login form modal is still present.

 **logout.cy.js**

-- Tests logout
+- Tests logout.
+  - Checks user is redirected.
+  - Checks local storage tokens for "profile" and "token" are null.

 **createPost.cy.js**

-- Tests user can create a post
+- Tests user can create a post.
+  - Checks user is redirected to create post.
+  - Checks post is deleted.
-- Tests form validates inputs on attempted submissions
+- Tests form validates inputs on attempted submissions.
+  - Checks empty form can't be submitted.
+  - Checks media input validates for URLs.
+  - Checks a post title is required.
 - Tests the handling for thrown errors
+  - Checks form can handle a thrown error.

 Before running Cypress tests ensure you are running your local server with vite using `npm run dev`.
 As well as having created a `.env` file and matching this example inputting your own email and password for the site.